Last Looks: The Christmas Tree

 Landman is back.
 Love.

-Oh, yeah.
 Love Landman.

 It's a blast.
-It's a blast.
+It's it's a blast.

-If you are looking for a Gilmore Girls-esque thing to watch, maybe you've already watched Gilmore Girls enough or whatever.
+Yes, if you are looking for a Gilmore Girls-esque thing to watch, maybe you've already watched Gilmore Girls enough or whatever.

-I can't recommend enough the follow-up show that Amy Sherman Palladino did one season of called Bunheads,
+I can't recommend enough the um follow-up show that Amy Sherman Palladino did one season of called Bunheads,

 all of which is now on Prime.
-And I've just re-watched all of Bunheads and it's incredible.
+And I've just re-watched all of Bunheads, and it's incredible.

 It is so fantastic.
 Sutton Foster is the star of the show.

-Every, she's a, she and Kelly Bishop have a dance studio.
+She and Kelly Bishop have a dance studio.

-Every episode has a like long single take dance performance,
+Every episode has a

 It's on Prime.
-It's been hard to watch for a while.
+It's been hard to watch for a while, so that's a good one.

-we haven't talked about it yet, but the chair company?
+Jason, have you watched, or I don't, we haven't talked about it yet, but the chair company?
 Chair Company.
 I am, I've only watched the first couple.

 I think it's amazing.